 The completion of the self-study, external review, and action plan components will take place over the course of approximately one year.
 Appendix 1 provides a timeline of suggested process activities for program reviews with site visits by external reviewers during the spring semester.
-Appendix 2 provides an alternative timeline of suggested process activities for program reviews with site visits by external reviewers during the fall semester.
+Appendix 2 provides an alternative timeline of suggested process activities for program reviews with site visits by external reviewers during the spring semester.
+Appendix 2 provides an alternative timeline of suggested process activities for program reviews with site visits by external reviewers during the spring semester.